Rideau Canal Skating – 2025 Guide to Skating Canada’s Longest Rink

 Canada may have earned the nickname The Great White North but as many of you know, we don’t live in a year-round snowy paradise.
 Come to the Rideau Canal with plans to skate in spring, summer or fall and you will be disappointed.
 Even once winter hits, it takes time for the ice to form and reach a safe level of thickness.

-Because the skating season on the Rideau Canal is weather dependent, it varies each year.
+Because the skating season on the Rideau Canal is weather-dependent, it varies each year.
 Typically all or part of the canal is open from early January to early March with many activities taking place in February as the Skateway is part of Ottawa’s winter festival, Winterlude.

 Once the season is underway, people are free to skate 24 hours a day.
 As night falls you’ll see people skating with headlamps on.
 If you’re going as a family it’s a good idea to pick a time where everyone has a lot of energy—read: well-fed with maybe a little sugar for a boost.
 Keep in mind ice maintenance is often done at night.